zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/running-virtual-machines-on-your-chromebook/index.md

 ### Background

-The firmware on Chrome OS devices will clear the VMX bits during boot.
+The firmware on ChromeOS devices will clear the VMX bits during boot.
 This means that support is disabled, but it is not locked such that runtime cannot change things.
 This keeps things secure during initial boot, but doesn't lock out people from enabling things themselves in the kernel.
 Otherwise, they'd have to resort to modifying the firmware and that's always a tricky proposition (make a mistake and you have a brick).

-When the Chrome OS kernel boots up, it will look for the `disablevmx=[on|off]` option on the kernel command line.
+When the ChromeOS kernel boots up, it will look for the `disablevmx=[on|off]` option on the kernel command line.
 If it is set to `off`, then VMX support will be enabled.
 For all other situations, we disable VMX and lock the bits so they cannot be turned back on.
 This keeps the system secure.

-Current Chrome OS systems all ship with KVM disabled.
+Current ChromeOS systems all ship with KVM disabled.
 That means you need to currently build a custom kernel yourself in order to get KVM support.

 ### Board Specific Notes

-Be aware that on earlier Chrome OS devices, the firmware contained bugs such that they locked VMX support during power on.
+Be aware that on earlier ChromeOS devices, the firmware contained bugs such that they locked VMX support during power on.
 It's known to affect:

 *   [Series 5